palant/chrome-extension-manifests-dataset/README.md

 It is always possible to use a different source directory.
 With `query.js`, the relevant parameter is `--directory`.
 With `compare.js`, the parameters are `--directory1` and `--directory2`.

+### Extension descriptions

+The directory `descriptions-2024-12-15` contains a one-time snapshot of extension descriptions in various languages.
+This is currently an experiment.
+It isn’t clear whether there will be more snapshot, and there are currently no convenience scripts to query this data.

 ### The queries

 The queries are JavaScript code that will be executed in a sandbox.
 The context will contain information on the current extension, allowing the script to make a decision.
 With `query.js` script, that context contains `id`, `metadata` and `manifest` variables.
 With `compare.js` script, there are five context variables: `id`, `metadata1`, `manifest1`, `metadata2`, `manifest2`.
 These represent the data of the current extension from the first and the second source directory respectively.